mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/Chapter0_Preface/Notes.md

 - **OpenRTOS** is a commercially licensed version of **FreeRTOS**
-- **SafeRTOS** shares same usaage model as **FreeRTOS**, but has been developed in accordance with practices, procedures with internationally recognized safety related standards.
+- **SafeRTOS** shares same usage model as **FreeRTOS**, but has been developed in accordance with practices, procedures with internationally recognized safety related standards.